mklarqvist/tachyon/README.md

 <img src="https://github.com/mklarqvist/tachyon/blob/master/yon_logo.png"><br><br>
 </div>

 Tachyon is an open source software library for storing and querying variant data.
-Tachyon efficiently stores data fields by column and implicitly represent genotypic data by exploiting intrinsic genetic properties.
+Tachyon efficiently stores data fields by column and implicitly represent genotypic data by exploiting intrinsic genetic propertcd ~ies.
 Most genotype-specific algorithms were originally developed for [Tomahawk][tomahawk] for the purpose of calculating linkage-disequilibrium in large-scale cohorts.

 The Tachyon specification has complete backward-compatibility with `VCF`/`BCF` and is many 10s- to 100s-fold smaller compared to `BCF`.
 The library supports additional functionality like field-specific and granular encryption (symmetric, assymetric, and eventually homomorphic).